As CEO, I hear a lot. Of course, there’s a lot I don’t hear as well.

 Of course, I also circled back with the messenger after the fact-finding mission.
 It was essential for both the source and the messenger to understand the facts and how damaging their gossip could have been.

 Transparency is also important when the spirit of the communication is accurate.

 Last year I heard a different story about our team’s performance from the client than I had from my team.
 Our team perceived a “delighted” client.
 In reality, while ’satisfied,’ there were a couple of unaddressed issues that had spoiled the client’s ability to be truly delighted.

 Again, I confronted the issue head-on, sharing with the team leader the exact words that had been passed along by the client and the perception they had because of it.
 I made it clear that while it represented only one data point, it was a valid data point that directly contradicted what she had previously shared with me.
 By confronting the disconnect and addressing the perception head-on, the employee was empowered with information and able to address the perception.

-If your employees don’t know what you know, trust will deteriorate, assumptions will grow, the left hand won’t know what the right hand knows, and silos, politics, and turf wars will creep in.
+If your employees don’t know what you know, trust will deteriorate, assumptions will grow, the left hand won’t know what the right hand is doing, and silos, politics, and turf wars will creep in.